johnwbyrd/skateboard/Readme.md

 6. Allow the gdb stub to get virtual register states and memory states out of the emulator.

+7. Set up the emulator to be able to run in two modes.
+The first mode would permit the ARM emulator to run on the development machine itself, using normal source debugging.
+The second mode would permit the ARM emulator to run on the virtual 6502, compiled by cc65 from the same source code used in the first mode.
+The bring-up test would involve running the ARM emulator from an imaginary memory filled with no-op instructions

-7. Get dwelch67's examples running.
+7) Get dwelch67's examples running.

-8. Remove as many drivers as possible.
+8) Remove as many drivers as possible.

-9. Write ARM emulator in cc65 with dummy 6502 as target.
+9) Write ARM emulator in cc65 with dummy 6502 as target.
 Develop ARM instruction decoder first, followed by THUMB decoder if necessary.
 Write thunk layers for 16MB memory access, as well as I/O drivers for keyboard and terminal, and possibly a network transport layer.